Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Vitamin K2?

-The cardiovascular data is the most compelling.
-The Rotterdam Study (4,807 participants, 10-year follow-up) found that the highest tertile of K2 intake had a 52% lower risk of severe aortic calcification and a 57% lower risk of dying from coronary heart disease compared to the lowest tertile.
-K1 intake showed no such association.
-A 2009 Prosper study reinforced these findings.
-Mechanistically, K2 activates Matrix Gla Protein (MGP), which inhibits arterial calcification.
-When K2 is deficient, inactive MGP accumulates and calcium deposits in arteries instead of bones.
+The cardiovascular data is compelling.
+A large 10-year study found that people with the highest K2 intake had a 52% lower risk of severe artery calcification and a 57% lower risk of dying from heart disease.
+K1 intake showed no such protection.
+K2 activates a protein that inhibits arterial calcification - when K2 is deficient, calcium deposits in arteries instead of bones.

-For bone health, a 2019 meta-analysis by Mott et al. in Osteoporosis International (12 RCTs, 1,261 participants) found MK-7 supplementation significantly increased bone mineral density at the lumbar spine and femoral neck in postmenopausal women.
-Japanese clinical guidelines recommend MK-4 at 45mg/day (45,000mcg - pharmacological doses) for osteoporosis treatment, but MK-7 at 90-200mcg shows bone benefits at far more practical doses.
+For bone health, reviews of multiple trials show that MK-7 supplementation significantly increases bone mineral density in postmenopausal women.
+Japanese guidelines use MK-4 at very high pharmacological doses for osteoporosis treatment, but MK-7 at 90-200mcg shows bone benefits at far more practical doses.

-The MK-7 form is preferred for supplementation because its longer half-life (72 hours vs 1-2 hours for MK-4) allows once-daily dosing and maintains more consistent tissue saturation.
-Fermented foods like natto (fermented soybeans) are the richest dietary sources of MK-7.
-Grass-fed dairy and aged cheeses contain moderate amounts of MK-4.
+MK-7 is preferred for supplementation because its longer half-life (72 hours vs 1-2 hours for MK-4) allows once-daily dosing.
+Fermented foods like natto are the richest dietary sources.
 Most Western diets are K2-deficient.

 Does It Work?
 The Evidence